SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Api.md

 The middleware exempts non-POST requests from the semaphore.
 This works because all LLM-dispatching endpoints use POST, while metadata endpoints (model lists, version) use GET and cancellation endpoints use DELETE.
 The check is done via `_requires_concurrency_limit()`, a static method that reads `REQUEST_METHOD` from the WSGI environ.
-This approach avoids maintaining a path allowlist -- if a new POST endpoint is added that does not call an LLM, it would need to be handled (e.g., by switching to a path-based check or adding it to an exemption set).
+This approach avoids maintaining a path allowlist; if a new POST endpoint is added that does not call an LLM, it would need to be handled (e.g., by switching to a path-based check or adding it to an exemption set).